spmallick/learnopencv/PyTorch-Keypoint-RCNN/README.md

 To run the Python script, execute `python run_pose_estimation.py`

-To run the jupyter notebook, open it in a Jupyter console and run cells seqentially.
+To run the jupyter notebook, open it in a Jupyter console and run cells sequentially.

 ## Human Pose Estimation Output